SobolGaming/Trivianator/json_files/README.md

                 "Category": (Optional) String - name of Category associated with the question; can be "" or null "Image": (Optional) Uploaded Image Path List; defaults to None To Use:
-                    1) you must upload the image into the server's Trivianator/media/uploads/YYYY/MM/DD/Filename.FileExtension to use
+                    1) you must upload the image into the server's Trivianator/media/uploads/manual/Filename.FileExtension to use
                     2) Specify "Image" as a list with directory/file structure starting inside media directory
-                    Example: "Image": ["uploads", "2020", "08", "25", "Nodes.png"],
+                    Example: "Image": ["uploads", "manual", "Nodes.png"]
                 "Content": String - the text of the question "Explanation": (Optional) String - explanation of the reasoning behind the answers or about the question, defaults to ""
                 "Timer": CURRENTLY NOT IMPLEMENTED - (Optional) Positive Integer - value in seconds, if greater than 0, allowed for question attempt; defaults to 0